gvwilson/sensibleadventures/iffy/iffy.md

 "Six thousand rand," Wales said.

 "Six *thousand*?"
-Uncle Jack pressed his thumb on the corner of the money card.
+Uncle Jack pressed his thumb on the corner of the money.
 His eyes widened at the blinking figures it displayed, then narrowed again as he looked Wales up and down.
 "You must wanna get outta here pretty badly,"